microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/Initialize-MgIdentityGovernanceLifecycleWorkflow.md

 		}
 	)
 }
-Initialize-MgIdentityGovernanceLifecycleWorkflow -WorkflowId $workflowId -BodyParameter $params
+Initialize-MgBetaIdentityGovernanceLifecycleWorkflow -WorkflowId $workflowId -BodyParameter $params
 ```
-This example shows how to use the Initialize-MgIdentityGovernanceLifecycleWorkflow Cmdlet.
+This example shows how to use the Initialize-MgBetaIdentityGovernanceLifecycleWorkflow Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).